savoirfairelinux/building-inclusive-open-source-software/docs/A-ITD.md

 [VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) is the native screen reader for Apple products.
 It's known for being very  easy to learn making for a fluid and intuitive experience.
 In the screen reader comparison linked previously in this article, the user state that learning Jaws took them years compared to the week-end it took them to get used to VoiceOver.

-While being a very good, Voice Over is only available on apple machines and therefore often not useful to most users.
+While being a very good tool, VoiceOver is only available on apple machines and therefore often not useful to most users.

 ---